Review · General

 Skip if

-You expect a scientifically validated brain-enhancement tool — this is relaxation audio, plainly described
+You expect a scientifically validated brain-enhancement tool — this is relaxation audio with fancy packaging

 Evidence file

-What Quantum Brainwave Protocol is, in one sentence.
+What THE QUANTUM BRAINWAVE PROTOCOL is, in one sentence.

-A $45 one-time digital download of seven audio tracks and a short PDF guide, sold through ClickBank, designed to help you relax using binaural-beat soundscapes.
+A $45 digital download of seven audio tracks and a PDF guide, sold through ClickBank with a 60-day refund window, wrapped in language that implies it can rewire your brain using “quantum” sound frequencies.

 What you actually get